-You may get covered emergency medical care whenever you need it anywhere in the United States or its territories.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
 Your plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-For more information, see the benefit chart at the front of this booklet.
+For more information, see the medical benefit chart located at the front of this booklet.